MLDL-2024-GIST/Coding-Assignment/README.md

 # Coding-Assignment
-These problems are written to give you a better understanding of soft and hard margins, kernel tricks, and optimization methods.
-Solve the given problems, write a report, and submit it in 3 pages or less.
+This assignment focuses on understanding and applying the concepts of soft and hard margins, kernel tricks, and optimization methods in Support Vector Machines (SVM).
+By solving the given problems and compiling a report, you will demonstrate your grasp of these important machine learning techniques.
 ## Problem 1
-You need to find a decision boundary that perfectly classifies the given data.

-(1) Visualize the Iris data given in the code, and choose an SVM to visualize the decision boundary that perfectly separates the two.
-(2) Then, use sklearn's SVC library to visualize the decision boundary of a hard margin SVM and represent it as your decision boundary.
+The objective is to employ Support Vector Machines (SVM) to find and visualize a decision boundary that perfectly classifies parts of the Iris dataset.
+This problem is not only about applying SVM but also understanding how its parameters affect the model's performance, especially under scenarios requiring perfect separation.

+(1) Data Preparation and Visualization:
+Visualize the selected data in a scatter plot to understand the initial distribution.
+Highlight different classes using distinct colors and markers.
+This visualization will help you assess the feasibility of perfect separation with a linear boundary.

+(2) Implementing Hard Margin SVM:
+Adjust the SVM settings to enforce a hard margin (e.g., set the C parameter to a very high value).
+This configuration assumes that the data is linearly separable and aims to classify all training samples correctly without any misclassifications.
+Re-visualize the decision boundary.
+This visualization should now reflect a stricter separation where the margin is minimized to perfectly classify all training points.

 ## Problem 2